 Other fabrics can include those made from animals, like wool (from sheep) or silk (from silkworms).
 With both choices, it can be very difficult to guarantee the animal is not harmed in the process, which makes me a bit weary.
 There are certifications that you can look for like Responsible Wool Standard (RWS) or ZQ Merino.

-OEKO-Tex 100, Worldwide Responsible Accredited Production (WRAP), Social Accountability International (SA8000), Business for Social Compliance Initiative (BSCI), International Labour Organization (ILO), Fair Wear Foundation, and Global Social Compliance Programme’s (GSCP).
+Additional fabric certifications to look for: OEKO-Tex 100, Worldwide Responsible Accredited Production (WRAP), Social Accountability International (SA8000), Business for Social Compliance Initiative (BSCI), International Labour Organization (ILO), Fair Wear Foundation, and Global Social Compliance Programme (GSCP).

 You've heard the term #whomademyclothes, it came about after the Rana Plaza collapse and brought worldwide attention to how the people who make our clothes are treated.
 In many cases, the fast-fashion brand we know (and Love) has a really poor track record for fair wages and safe working conditions.
 This is why third-party certification is of the utmost importance, they ensure that their culpability and that brands are not greenwashing us.

-Fair Trade, is something you've probably seen on coffee and chocolate, but it encompasses a wide range of items like clothing.
+Fair Trade is something you've probably seen on coffee and chocolate, but it encompasses a wide range of items like clothing.
 It ensures that the farmers or workers are being paid daily for their work.
-It ensures no child labour in sourcing or manufacturing and protects against abuse.
+It ensures no child labor in sourcing or manufacturing and protects against abuse.

 B-Corp is a certification for businesses that balance "purpose and profit".
 They take everything into account and are "legally required to consider the impact of their decisions on their workers, customers, suppliers, community, and the environment."